Campers entering grades 6 to 8

 Seekers entering grades 6 to 8

 The AYF is committed to making summer camp accessible to all youth.
 As a nonprofit foundation fueled by generous donations from our alumni and families, the AYF offsets the price of every program for every participant.
-AYF also offers generous full scholarships and need-based financial aid.
+AYF also offers need-based financial aid and sibling discounts.

 A Typical Day at Miniwanca